Facts on Flu Vaccines

 How effective is the flu vaccine?

-Flu vaccines can reduce the risk of flu illness by up to 60%.1 Even flu vaccines that aren’t well-matched to circulating strains can make flu symptoms less severe if you do get sick.
-But flu vaccination benefits don’t end there.
-People who are vaccinated are less likely to be hospitalized or die from flu-related complications.
+Flu vaccines can reduce the chances of getting sick with the flu by up to 60%.
+Even if you still get sick, people who are vaccinated have less severe flu symptoms and are less likely to be hospitalized or die from flu-related complications.

-An annual flu vaccine is the first and most important step to prevent flu.
+Annual flu vaccination is the most important step to prevent getting and spreading the flu.

 REDUCES